-- 1. "Generate Java Code from WSDL" below - "Configure the External Event Processing Application as a Connected Server" on page 242 - 3.
-"Test the External Event Creation" on page 243
+- 1. "Generate Java Code from WSDL" on the next page - 2.
+"Configure the External Event Processing Application as a Connected Server" on page 281 - 3.
+"Test the External Event Creation" on page 283

 To support the other forwarding types, the appropriate methods in the Groovy script must be implemented in a similar fashion as the forwardEvent() method.